Undergraduate Music Theory and Ear Training Guidelines

 - Attend one of the the classes above, even if the class is listed as full.

 - All MMC students are required to enroll in the ET sequence and complete up to ET IV.
-Your placement test, taken prior to your very first ET class, will tell you where you will start the ET sequence.
+The placement test will determine where you will start the ET sequence.

 Piano Proficiency Registration and Placement Guidelines